-If you find you need Probate to transfer real estate ownership, that's it - you apply.
-If you don't need Probate to transfer real estate, see if you need it to release other assets, like:
+If you don't need Probate to transfer real estate, you find out if you need Probate to release other assets, like:

 If the deceased estate contained only shares, they could be the thing that makes it necessary to apply for Probate.
 Check with the share registry to find out if you need probate.